Great Places

 Visit Website

-Bombay Hook National Wildlife Refuge is a great place to watch and photograph nature, particularly the 278 species of migrating birds that feed and breed inside the refuge.
+Bombay Hook National Wildlife Refuge is a great place to watch and photograph nature, especially the 278 species of migrating birds that feed and breed in the refuge.
 As a matter of fact, the Delaware Birding Trail guide describes Bombay Hook as “Unquestionably Delaware’s single best-known birding site.”
+And GORP.com ranked it in the top 10 among scenic drives located inside national wildlife refuges.

 Visitors are welcome to drive, bicycle, or walk the public tour route, a 12-mile loop that intersects many of the refuge's varied habitats.
-Along this roadway are five nature trails and three observation towers, each of which overlooks a freshwater reservoir or saltwater marsh.
+Along this road are five nature trails and three observation towers, each of which overlooks a freshwater reservoir or saltwater marsh.
+A popular time to travel this route is sunset, when flocks fly in to roost overnight.

-Before you visit, be sure to check out our ecotour in the "Great Trips" section entitled "'Live & Play' in a Refuge Gateway."
+Before you visit, be sure to check out our ecotour in the "Great Trips" section entitled "Adventure at Bombay Hook."
+And if you haven't visited lately, check out the new addition: the Port Mahon tract originally preserved by The Nature Conservancy in Delaware.

 Click on the marker to view address and get directions